janeluck/gfwAdd/README.md

 # gfwAdd
-push new rule to gfwlist from clipboard
+push rule to gfwlist from clipboard